Cleveland Foundation Centennial Lake Link Trail

-The Lake Link Trail and Greenway is a 1.3-mile abandoned railroad right-of-way in Cleveland’s industrial river valley Flats neighborhood that is being transformed into a multi-modal trail and natural stormwater management system.
-The trail will connect with the Towpath at the southern end of Scranton Peninsula and traverse through the west bank of the Flats, eventually landing in Wendy Park on Lake Erie.
+The Cleveland Foundation Centennial Lake Link Trail is a 1.3-mile abandoned railroad right-of-way in Cleveland’s industrial river valley Flats neighborhood has been transformed into a multi-modal trail and natural storm water management system.
+The trail connects with the Towpath trail at the southern end of Scranton Peninsula and traverses through the west bank of the Flats, eventually landing in Wendy Park on Lake Erie.

 Conger Moss Guillard